anakojm/pokered-fr/README.md

 This fix does not solve everything, if you die or if you fly the game will crash.

-**NOTE**: If you to patch yourself, you can git clone then edit `engine/events/pokecenter.asm` and you comment line 25 and 22 with a semicolon (the line that animate the nurse and the healing machine)
+**NOTE**: If you want to patch yourself, you can clone the repo, then edit `engine/events/pokecenter.asm` and comment line 22 and 25 with a semicolon (the line that animate the nurse and the healing machine).

-This fix work for [the english version][pokered], other languages should work too.
+This also fix work for [the english version][pokered], other languages should work too.

 It builds the following ROMs: